Sardana: Sardana dance

-The music written for the dance is a sardana (pl. sardanes), and is usually in two sections (tirades), called curts and llargs, each of which may be repeated in various ways to form the pattern for the complete dance.
+The music written for the dance is a sardana (plural: sardanes), and is usually in two sections (tirades), called curts and llargs, each of which may be repeated in various ways to form the pattern for the complete dance.
 There is usually an experienced dancer leading the circle.
 The dancers hold hands throughout the dance: arms down during the curts and raised to shoulder height during the llargs.